ernopp/shoponsmile/README.md

 This is a twitter bot which, if mentioned, will identify amazon links in the mention (and then in the tweet that the mention was a reply to) and reply with smile links 🙂

+The bot is written in Python (about 300 lines), authenticated with Twitter app-auth, and deployed on Heroku.

 This code is bad (and I feel bad) so please feel free to contribute!

 ## Usage